andruuul/around-express_es/README.md

 # Around the U.S. Back End

 This is a project that will teach me how to use Node.js and Express.js to create my own server and my own REST API with user authentication.
+I used MongoDB as the database.

 * It contains the following routes: